cph-cachet/carp.sensing-flutter/packages/carp_context_package/README.md

 > Note that you would often need to balance the configuration of the `LocationService` with the measure you are collecting.
 For example, if only using the `MOBILITY` measure, a lower `accuracy`, `distance`, and sampling `interval` could be used.

+### Weather and Air Quality Measures

 The `WEATHER` and `AIR_QUALITY` measures uses the online [Open Weather API](https://openweathermap.org/api) and [Air Quality Open Data Platform](https://aqicn.org/data-platform/token/#/), respectively.
-In order to use these service, you need to obtain an API key from each of them.
+In order to use these services, you need to obtain an API key from each of them.
 Once you have this, these services can be configured and added to a protocol like this:

 ```dart